-The Jatropha originates from the tropical parts of Asia and Africa and belongs to the Euphorbiaccae (Euphorbiaccae)
+The Jatropha is originally from Costa Rica and belongs to the Euphorbiaccae (Euphorbiaccae).

-The kind of Jatropha Podagrica (or Buddha belly plant) has a swollen trunk that lives up to the name “Buddha Belly”.
-The large leaves are dark green at the top and grayish at the bottom.
-The plant has coral-red flowers.
+The variety Jatropha Podagrica (aka Buddha belly plant) has a swollen trunk that lives up to the name “Buddha Belly”.
+The large leaves are dark green on top and grayish on the underside.
+The plant has coral red flowers.

-Like a lot of sunlight but not in the bright sun.
-A place in the windowsill is ideal.
+Likes a lot of sunlight, but not in direct sunlight.
+A place on the windowsill is ideal.

-Keep moist, the soil must not dry out:
+Keep moist, the potting soil must not dry out:

 Water the Jatropha regularly.
-Especially when the plant gets a lot of sunlight it needs a lot of water.
+It needs a lot of water, especially if the plant receives a lot of sunlight.
 A Jatropha is a tropical plant and therefore also likes moisture.
-Drought really can not have it, but the plant does not like to find wet feet.
-Water about 3 times a week, the amount of water depends on the size of the pot, but make sure that the potting soil stays moist.
-Just watering on top of the potting soil is fine, but putting the pot in a layer of water for a few minutes is also a good way to give water.
+It really can't stand drought, but the plant doesn't like wet feet either.
+Water about 3x a week, the amount of water depends on the size of the pot, but make sure that the potting soil remains moist.
+Just watering on top of the potting soil is fine, but putting the pot in a layer of water for a few minutes is also a good way to water.

-It is possible that due to various factors the lower leaf turns yellow.
-This does not mean that the Jatropha is dying.
-Simply remove this yellow leaf and your Jatropha is beautiful again
+It is possible that the lower leaf turns yellow due to various factors.
+This does not mean that the Jatropha will die.
+Just remove this yellow leaf and your Jatropha is beautiful again